 - Since this is a new install, you can overwrite anything that is there (if it’s not a new install make sure that your installation location is not going to overwrite anything important).

-- Choose your new domain name to install to.
-This will install to the file location /public_html/
+- Choose your new domain name to install.
+This will install the file location /public_html/

 - Click show advanced options so you can input your preferred username and password.
 You should probably not use admin, admin.

-- Once installation is complete, your new wordpress website will be accessible from your domain name.
+- Once the installation is complete, your new WordPress website will be accessible from your domain name.

 - The WordPress admin panel is yourdomain.com/wp-admin, just add “/wp-admin” to the end of your domain name.